pyarmak/entrada-1x-docs/user/docs/exams/create.md

 * Click ‘Add Exam’ to create a new exam.
 * Provide an Exam Name, select a folder and click ‘Add Exam’.
 * You will be directed to the exam question page where you can add questions to the exam.
 * If you'd like to add permissions to the newly created exam, you can do so under the Information and Settings tab for the exam.
+Note that an exam will automatically inherit the permission settings of the folder in which it is stored.

 #How to add questions to an exam
 * After creating an exam you'll automatically be redirected to the Questions tab.
 If you've navigated away from Questions, click on the Questions tab to return.